riungemaina/riungemaina/README.md

 ```
-I'm JavaScript Engineer with an impeccable taste in modern UI/UX Design;
+I'm JavaScript Engineer at Viewcy with an impeccable taste in modern UI/UX Design;
 ```